Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 - Social media evidence: Shills, promises, then disappearance

-Correction Policy
+Correction policy

-📝 How to Request a Correction
+📝 How to request a correction

-If you believe we’ve made a mistake — a token wrongly labeled as a scam, inaccurate information,
+If you believe we have made a mistake — a token wrongly labeled as a scam, inaccurate information, or outdated data — here is how to request a correction:

 - Email us: corrections@pumpfun.help with the subject “Correction Request”